mooofin/portfolio/src/posts/nix.md

 In our previous discussion, we examined the core architectural challenges of traditional Unix-like systems: the potential for chaos in shared **global namespaces** and the complex web of **fine-grained dependencies**.
 These are not minor issues; they are fundamental problems that most deployment tools merely attempt to contain.

 This brings us to Nix, a system designed from first principles to solve these problems directly.
-It doesn’t just manage the complexity—it eliminates it by introducing a different, more robust paradigm: the **purely functional deployment model**.
+It doesn't just manage the complexity—it eliminates it by introducing a different, more robust paradigm: the **purely functional deployment model**.

 ![[4.png]]